-After trialling various communication tools, RBPD chose SnapComms Screensavers.
-This software was originally selected by Interim Chief Of Police Michael Madden, who works closely with intelligence officer Ossel Harrison, the creator and co-ordinator of SnapComms content.
+After trialing various communication tools, RBPD chose SnapComms Screensavers.
+This software was originally selected by Interim Chief Of Police Michael Madden, who works closely with intelligence officer Ossel Harrison, the creator and coordinator of SnapComms content.

-The visual and versatile nature of SnapComms screensavers enables Harrison to load images – such as photos of missing persons, suspects, stolen vehicles, community-oriented content – and more.
-These assets can include pictures, messages, animations or videos – or a hybrid of these.
+The visual and versatile nature of SnapComms screensavers enables Harrison to load images, messages, animations, videos or any combination of these.
+Images could be of missing persons, suspects, stolen vehicles, community-oriented content and more.

 Online links and RSS feeds relating to breaking news can easily be added, equipping front line staff with the latest information.